Back to projects

 • Secondary research:

-• Focused on older adults’ relationship with technology, and statistical data on older immigrants in Israel.
+• Explored older adults’ relationship with technology, and reviewed demographic and behavioral data on older immigrants in Israel.

 • User interviews:

-• Conducted with older immigrants, as well as their family members and caregivers, to understand both direct experiences and external observations.
+• Conducted 7 in-depth interviews with older immigrants, as well as informal conversations with family members and caregivers, to understand day-to-day struggles and coping strategies.

 • Survey: